divergentmedia/divergentDocumentation/EditReady/EditReady.md

 For example, if your source is 1920x1080i60, the Low, Medium, and High settings correspond to DNxHD 100, 145 and 220, respectively.
 For a 1920x1080p24 file, the bitrates are 36, 80 and 176.

 If you'd like to see a full chart of the bitrates used by DNxHD, take a look at the [DNxHD whitepaper](http://www.avid.com/static/resources/US/documents/dnxhd.pdf) from Avid.

+### Avid DNxHR ###

+Avid DNxHR is designed for larger-than-HD sources, like 2k and 4k.
+EditReady suppots DNxHR, but you'll need to create a custom preset in order to use it.
+Select "custom" from the preset dropdown, and then select the desired DNxHR codec from the "Video Format" dropdown.
+We strongly recommend using PCM audio with this format.
+You can save that preset for reuse later by selecting "save current preset" from the batch menu.

+For details on the framerates, frame sizes, and bitrates that DNxHR supports, see [Avid's format table](http://avid.force.com/pkb/articles/en_US/White_Paper/DNxHR-Codec-Bandwidth-Specifications).

 ### H.264 ###